 - Wraps: we regularly have a random concoction wrap for Sunday lunch.

 If you have too many leftovers, and they can be frozen then freeze them.
 My favorite things for freezing include homemade bread, meatballs, soups, pasta sauces made from scratch, granola bars, granola.

 If you have fruit or veggies about to turn then freeze those too.
 My top tips for freezing produce include:

 - Bananas: peel and freeze bananas on a baking tray, once frozen transfer to a Ziploc bag,

 - Broccoli: This freezes better if you break it into florets and slightly blanch them first,

 - Tomatoes: freeze well whole if you don't need them to hold up when you defrost them.
 I do prefer to make a sauce first and then freeze that though,

-- Corn: freezes well if you chop off the kernals and freeze them spread out on a baking sheet before transferring to a ziploc bag,
+- Corn: freezes well if you chop off the kernels and freeze them spread out on a baking sheet before transferring to a Ziploc bag,

 Keep Your Fridge and Pantry Organized